PavelKastornyy/script4j/README.md

 npm run install-all
 npm run build-all
 ```
-After it see `script4j/dist` folder.
+After it all compiled and modified JavaScript modules can be found in `script4j/dist` folder.
+TypeScript modules are
+located in `modules/<module-name>/dist` folder.

 ## Code testing
 Built for production ES2015 module can have much more classes then it exports.
 So, it is necessary to have another way
 to test all classes, even those which are not exported.
-To do it a special ES2015 module is created for being tested.
+To do it a special ES2015 module is created for being tested and
+is placed in `modules/<module-name>/tmp` folder.
 This module exports all the classes it has.

 To test all modules run the following command:
 ```